lxc/linuxcontainers.org/content/lxcfs/introduction.md

 # What's LXCFS?

-LXCFS is a simple userspace filesystem designed to workaround some current limitations of the Linux kernel.
+LXCFS is a simple userspace filesystem designed to work around some current limitations of the Linux kernel.

 Specifically, it's providing two main things